jjfcode/CheckInApp/README.md

 - New Class Creation: Protected with admin password
 - Default admin password: "admin"

+## Troubleshooting

+### CSV Export Issues
+- Ensure your device has proper storage permissions
+- For Android 11+, use the system file picker when prompted
+- On iOS, allow sharing permissions when requested
+- If export fails, try using the Debug screen (available in development mode)

+## Version History

+- v1.0.0 (May 2025):
+  - Initial release
+  - Basic check-in functionality
+  - CSV export capability

 ## Created By

 JJF Code © 2025

 Version: 1.0.0

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.